© Eamon O'Leary

 “Stand here guys, we need a snapshot of this.”

 Two limestone gateposts stood proudly at either side as Jim the auctioneer pushed open the time-worn wrought-iron gate, which released a piercing squeal at being disturbed.
+A kaleidoscope of Holly Blue butterflies fluttered about like fairies with wings vetting the new arrivals.

 “This’ll do fine,” said Hank holding the sign, his other arm around Betty.
 Hair in a messy bun, her petite frame dwarfed by his beefy physique.
 Smiles all round as Jim captured the moment.
 The ivy-covered cottage and overgrown path the perfect backdrop.